druxorey/pybash-scripts/README.md

     python3 script-name.py

 **WARNING:** Some programs may not work correctly on Windows as they execute Unix commands.
 They may need to be modified for correct execution.

+### Rust Scripts

+To execute a Rust script, navigate to the directory containing the script and comile it with the 'rust' package using the following command:

+    rustc script-name.rs -o script-compiled

+Then run it with the next command:

+    ./script-name

 ## License